paul-j-lucas/cdecl/test/tests/README.md

 + `*-`*lang*`*` = A test using *lang* explicitly.

 Within each test, sequences of single characters are used to denote a C/C++ declaration as it is in English.
 The characters are:

++ `0` = pure virtual
 + `a` = array (following digit 1-9 specifies array dimension) or `auto`
 + `b` = block (Apple extension) or `bool`
 + `c` = `char`, `class`,  or `const`